chuanting/STCNet/readme.md

-﻿## Source code for our paper entitled "Deep Transfer Learning for Intelligent Wireless Traffic Prediction Based on Cross-Domain Big Data"
+﻿### Source code for our paper entitled "Deep Transfer Learning for Intelligent Wireless Traffic Prediction Based on Cross-Domain Big Data" see our [paper](https://chuanting.github.io/pdf/ieee_jsac_2019.pdf) for more details.
 ### Requirements
 System: Ubuntu 16.04 LTS with GeForce GTX TITAN X, 64 bit OS